Geopolitics and International Affairs MA

 Course info

-the re-emergence of Russia as an actor challenging a Western-dominated liberal order in the context of the current Ukrainian crisis
+• re-emergent Russia challenging a Western-dominated liberal order in the context of the Ukrainian crisis and beyond

+• the challenges to Britain and the EU in a post-Brexit world.
+Across different geographical contexts, you’ll explore a range of security issues.
+You’ll understand the geopolitical implications of the new security challenges, from cyber and climate change to critical materials and ''chip wars''.
 You’ll be based in the School of Global Studies.
 We bring together Anthropology, Development Studies, Geography and International Relations.
-Your teaching is underpinned by the distinctive programme of events and interdisciplinary research strength in our School.
+You’ll engage with the distinctive programme of events and interdisciplinary research strengths in our School.
 We host the:

-You’ll learn with students from across the globe, from various academic disciplines and with a wide variety of professional expertise.
-You’ll benefit from our strong working relationships with alumni, collaborators and partner organisations around the world.
+• Religion and Foreign Policy Initiative You’ll learn with students from across the globe, from various academic disciplines and with a wide variety of professional expertise.
+We also have strong working relationships with our distinguished alumni, collaborators and partner organisations around the world.
 Studying in such an interdisciplinary and intercultural environment is great preparation for your future work environment.
-When you graduate, you’ll have the expertise and cultural background required in many jobs today.
+When you graduate, you’ll have the expertise and experience required in many jobs today.

 Key stats